Is it the right time to invest in mobile payment technology

 Consumers aren’t going to easily ditch their tried-and-true physical wallets for mobile payments if they don’t see sufficient benefits.
 Kelly Passey of Mobile Payments Today suggests the following approach instead: “Receiving a special sale alert or push notification that inspires a visit to a store, being presented with a mobile offer, paying, and then receiving benefits from a loyalty program all within a mobile wallet app – that's the type of end-to-end experience that will motivate regular Jane and John Doe to ditch their physical wallets.”
 Here's where we find the unique capability of mobile payments: to capture and store customer shopping history, sync that with a merchant’s system, push timely, relevant offers out to the customer and drive traffic to stores.
 Merchants must learn to leverage this shopping data if they want to improve the customer experience and boost their sales.

 How mobile payments benefit merchants

-Mobile payment technology is worth investing in for a variety of reasons, including many tangible benefits to merchants:
+Contactless payment technology is worth investing in for a variety of reasons, including many tangible benefits to merchants:

 - Integrate and better promote your incentive and loyalty programs.
 In theory, customers love participating in loyalty and incentive programs and reaping their benefits.
 But, in reality, keeping track of all of those plastic cards and key fobs can be more trouble than it’s worth.
 Accepting a mobile payment option allows you to create integrated app/wallet experiences where customer payment and loyalty-rewards programs meet—something we've seen for example with large retailers including Kohl's and Walgreens.
 Customers will be happy because they’re being easily rewarded for doing business with you, and your business will prosper due to that increased loyalty.